 Penholders and Chairs

-The charts below provide an update on Security Council penholders and chairs of subsidiary bodies as of January 2018.
+The charts below provide an update on Security Council chairs of subsidiary bodies as of January 2019 and penholders as of January 2018.
 The charts do not cover all the agenda items of which the Council is currently seized; rather, they focus on items with regular outcomes or those for which a subsidiary body has been established.
-For the full names of agenda items, please refer to the latest summary statement by the Secretary-General of matters of which the Security Council is seized (S/2018/10).
-The list of chairs of subsidiary bodies is contained in a 2 January note by the Council President (S/2018/2).
+For the full names of agenda items, please refer to the latest summary statement by the Secretary-General of matters of which the Security Council is seized (S/2019/10).
+The list of chairs of subsidiary bodies is contained in a 2 January note by the Council President (S/2019/2).

 |Country-Situation||Chair of the Relevant Council Subsidiary Body|